The Boys season 5: Casting

-Following months of speculation and discussion, Jared Padalecki, former co-lead of Eric Kripke's previous series, Supernatural, will appear in the fifth and final season in an undisclosed role.
+Jared Padalecki, co-lead of Eric Kripke's previous series, Supernatural, appeared in the season in a guest role as Mister Marathon.

-On July 26, 2024, it was announced that Ackles will return as a series regular.
+On July 26, 2024, it was revealed that Ackles would return as a series regular.
 Elaborating on his reasons for bringing back Ackles as Soldier Boy, Kripke said: "What we realized was we really hadn't explored the father-son relationship much between Homelander and Soldier Boy.
 There's a lot of material there, how Soldier Boy feels about Homelander, how Homelander feels about his dad, and so we really wanted to dig into that relationship."
 He also revealed that "Soldier Boy is really driven to kill Butcher after Butcher betrayed him in Season 3.
 So he's just an excellent antagonist, to switch sides and basically, you know, to be with the Supes.
 We were just really excited to bring him out.
 And, you know, Jensen, despite his tragic ugliness you know, we thought we should give him a shot."